mit-han-lab/neurips-micronet/README.md

 ## Introduction
 This codebase provides the code, configurations, and commands for our submission to PMLR for representing our work in the NeurIPS 2019 MicroNet Challenge on the [WikiText-103 Language Modeling task](https://micronet-challenge.github.io/index.html).
 The information for our submission to NeurIPS 2019 MicroNet Challenge can be found [here](https://github.com/mit-han-lab/neurips-micronet/tree/master/neurips_micronet_challenge).

-Team Member: Zhongxia Yan, Hanrui Wang, Demi Guo, Song Han.
+Team members: Zhongxia Yan, Hanrui Wang, Demi Guo, Song Han.

 Our work implements or make improvements to the following methods, integrating them to create an efficient language model for the Wikitext-103 task
 * [Transformer-XL](https://arxiv.org/abs/1901.02860)